 - Computers: Windows, Mac, Chromebook

-- IoT devices: Smart speakers, connected toys
+- IoT devices: Smart speakers and connected toys

 Time Management Features